 Top healthy eating tips for teens

-As your teenage years are such an important time for growth and development, a healthy, varied diet is essential to ensure that you receive all the energy and nutrients you need to concentrate well at school and participate in sports and activities.
+As your teenage years are such an important time for growth and development, a healthy, varied diet is essential to ensure that you receive all the energy and nutrients you need to concentrate well at school and take part in sports and activities.

 Here are some top tips for healthy eating:

-- A bowl of cereal (low in fat, salt and sugars) with low-fat milk (e.g. ‘green’ semi-skimmed milk, ‘orange’ 1% milk or ‘red’ skimmed milk), and an apple or banana;
+- a bowl of cereal (low in fat, salt and sugars) with low-fat milk (including ‘green’ semi-skimmed milk, ‘orange’ 1% milk or ‘red’ skimmed milk), and an apple or banana

-- Eat three meals a day; breakfast, lunch and dinner.
+- Eat three meals a day - breakfast, lunch and dinner.
 Make sure each meal includes at least one portion of fruit or vegetables (they contain lots of vitamins and minerals) and plenty of starchy foods such as whole wheat pasta, wholemeal bread or potatoes with their skins.
 Make sure that you eat at least five portions of fruit and vegetables every day (fresh, frozen, canned and dried all count).
-Examples of what counts as one portion include 2 or more small fruits (e.g. plums, satsumas); one piece of medium fruit (e.g. a banana or apple) and one heaped tablespoon of dried fruit.
+Examples of what counts as one portion include two or more small fruits (such as plums, satsumas); one piece of medium fruit (such as a banana or apple) and one heaped tablespoon of dried fruit.

 Boost your iron.
 It is important to eat plenty of foods containing iron, especially for girls who lose iron when they have their period.
 Iron is important for making red blood cells, which carry oxygen around the body.
 Almost 50% of teenage girls do not get enough iron in their diet.
 Sources of iron include:

-- Dried fruits (e.g. figs, raisins) and seeds (e.g. sesame seeds, pumpkin seeds).
+- dried fruits (such as figs, raisins) and seeds (such as sesame seeds, pumpkin seeds)

-- Calcium-fortified dairy alternatives, such as those made from soya (very important if you are vegan or don’t eat dairy products);
+- calcium-fortified dairy alternatives, such as those made from soya (particularly important if you are vegan or do not eat dairy products)

-- Dark green vegetables (e.g. kale, rocket and watercress);
+- dark green vegetables (such as kale, rocket and watercress)

-- Fish that is eaten with the bones (e.g. whitebait, canned sardines or canned salmon).
+- fish that is eaten with the bones (such as whitebait, canned sardines or canned salmon)